stealthdrop/stealthdrop/README.md

 ## Bringing it together

 With the bag of tricks we've been working up to in the previous sections, you might expect that we're done with the hairiest parts in the setup of the ZK proof.
 But it is never that simple.
 The bigger technical challenge ahead of us was the actual generation of proofs.
 Remember how we mentioned using ECDSA signature verification meant that we had a circuit with 9.6 million constraints?
-Yeah, that's a problem.
 Even compiling the proving key for a circuit this big requires 40GB RAM and a 100GB+ SWAP!
+Luckily, this proving key only needs to be calculated once, and will work for every zk airdrop with our construction in the future.

 So yeah, we got a beefy 3.7GHz, 128GB RAM dedicated server that cost \~$15/day and started working with it.
 It turned out to be non-trivial to even get the compiler to use the full capabilities of our beefy server.
 Despite setting node's `max-old-space-size` flag, we would reach around 7GB RAM usage and the script would crash complaining about memory allocations.
 Yi Sun (one of the creators of the ECDSA circuit) pointed us to a rather [obscure trick](https://stackoverflow.com/questions/38558989/node-js-heap-out-of-memory/59923848#59923848) that resolved our issues.
 Incidentally, that StackOverflow answer is authored by jbaylina, one of the core contributors of snarkjs/circom.
 I can only imagine he was trying to do something similar to us when he discovered this trick. 🧐